Does Partial Consumption Help Foraging?: Discussion

 \section{Discussion}

 In this work, we studied partial food consumption for a forager.
 In general, the forager considered here can survive for $S$ steps without food; at the same time, it consumes food only when its energy falls below a threshold $k$.
 In our work, for all the cases of the forager, whether it is a normal one ($k=S-1$) or maximally frugal($k=0$), the add-on is the partial consumption.
 A site containing food may not always be fully depleted because of partial consumption.
 Thus, there is a chance of slow growth of the desert, which in turn helps in increasing the lifetime of the forager.
 It has been observed that as the threshold fraction $k/S$ increases from a very low value, the lifetime increases abruptly at the beginning, then reaches a high value at some transition threshold $k^*/S$ and never decreases thereafter, although the growth rate becomes low.
 The transition threshold $k^* \sim \sqrt{S}$.
 The lifetime $\tau$ when considered with variation of $S$, keeping $k/S$ a parameter, shows a power law behavior as $\tau \sim S^{\beta}$.
 For $k/S=0$, the value of $\beta$ is $1.331$ which in agreement with the exponent observed in \cite{Redner2018}.
-With increase in $k/S$, the exponent $\beta$ then jumps above $2$ and decreases gradually to $1.84$.
+With increase in $k/S$, the exponent $\beta$ jumps above $2$ and then decreases gradually to $1.833$.
 In any case, it can be concluded that the lifetime can be tuned by the threshold fraction $k/S$.
 Beyond a certain transition threshold $k^*/S$, although the rate of increase of lifetime becomes slow, but it never decreases.
-Thus by increasing $k/S$, the lifetime can be increased, as when $k/S$ is very high, the food consumption is frequent but in small portions, which makes the growth rate of the desert slow.
+Thus, in terms of strategy we can conclude that, by increasing $k/S$, the lifetime can be increased as partial consumption is involved.
+This is because, when $k/S$ is very high, the food consumption is frequent but in small portions, which makes the growth rate of the desert slow.

 The distribution of scaled revisits to any site before the death of the forager has been studied and the nature observed is exponential : $N(x)/S^{\mu}=N_0 \exp{-\lambda |x/S^{\nu}|}$.
 The scaling parameters $\mu$ and $\nu$ are same for very low $k/S$, but deviates slightly from each other as $k/S \rightarrow 1$, whereas the decay rate $\lambda \sim (k/S)^{-0.22}$.